surfacesyntacticud/website/content/guidelines/u/relations/comp_cleft.md

 8	chose	choose	VERB	_	_	6	comp:obj	_	_
 {{< /conll >}}

-If someone says this sentence in a context where he shows a particular electric car among other electric cars, the sentence is interpreted as a sentence with a relative clause with the following annotation.
+But if the sentence is uttered in a context where the speaker is referring to one of several electric cars, the sentence is interpreted as having a relative clause with the following annotation.

 {{< conll >}}
 1	It	it	PRON	_	_	2	subj	_	_